christiandunkel/raytracer/documentation/documentation.md

 In order to write a custom scene, you need to create a `.sdf` file, which will contain all the definitions for the scene.

+- There can only be one definition per line.
+- Non-valid definitions produce warnings.
+- Any file content besides definitions will be ignored.

-*Every scene needs to have at least one root composite, a material, a shape, a camera and a render definition.*
+*Every scene needs at least one material, camera, root composite, a shape, and a render definition.*

 ### Definitions
 - [Camera](#camera)